verrazzano/verrazzano/examples/bobs-books/README.md

    kubectl apply -f bobs-books-model.yaml
    ```

-1. Update the Verrazzano Binding for Bob's Books with correct DNS names for
+1. Update the Verrazzano Binding for Bob's Books with the correct DNS names for
    each of the applications.
 This step is optional, you can use the IP
    address to access the applications if you do not have DNS names.